jam1015/vim-slime-ext-localtextfile/README.md

 Done as an implementation of the example plugin in the documentation and `README` of [vim-slime-ext-plugins](https://github.com/jpalardy/vim-slime-ext-plugins).

 This plugin maps functions and chooses the target automatically.
-For an actual plugin you might chose to let the user make their own mappings.
+For an actual plugin you might choose to let the user make their own mappings.